jeetverma18/jeetverma18/README.md

 - 👋 Hi, I’m @jeetverma18
 - 👀 I’m interested in girls
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on idk know
+- 💞️ I’m looking to collaborate on idk
 - 📫 How to reach me jeetverma1809@gmail.com

 <!---